emmanuelroque/pdefourier/README.md

 &alpha;<sub>2</sub>u(L,t) + &beta;<sub>2</sub>u<sub>x</sub>(L,t) = h<sub>2</sub>(t)
 </p>

-This is a problem with mixed initial and boundary conditions.
+This is a problem involving mixed initial and boundary conditions.
 The command we use in this case is `mixed_heat`, with syntax

 <p align="center">
 <code>